ccogh/ELE2038-Signals-and-Control-Group-Coursework---Group-/README.md

-# ELE2038 Signals and Control Group Coursework - Group β
+# ELE2038 Signals & Control Group Coursework - Group β

 ## How to run Simulator